Some links in this post may be affiliate links

 Regularly flush out accumulated salts from the soil by running a stream of water through the soil until it drips through the drainage hole.

 The best potting soil for Finger-leaf Philodendron is a well-draining, nutrient-rich mix that retains moisture without getting waterlogged.
-A mix of 40% orchid bark (for aeration), 30% peat moss or coco coir (to retain moisture), 20% perlite (to improve drainage), and 10% worm castings or compost (for nutrients) is ideal for this plant.
+A mix of 50% potting soil, 30% peat moss or coco coir (for moisture retention), and 20% perlite or sand (for aeration) is ideal for this plant.

 Select a pot 1 size larger than the current one that has a drainage hole to avoid root-rot.
-Check out these pots with drainage holes and saucer on Amazon.
+Check out these pots with drainage holes on Amazon.

 Replenish the top 2-3 inches of soil of large plants in the beginning of the growing season or as necessary.
 Take care not to injure the roots to avoid fungal infestations.